NickyTope/qmk-keyboards/labor/README.md

 Fantastic planet urchin putting work in
 Searching for pertinent verse minus the murderous diversion Apologies won't lure me to the communal sob story
-Nor will I sacrifice live style to benefit jury temperament
+Nor will I sacrifice life style to benefit jury temperament

 | I never understood most of these lyrics when I heard them but that last line always stuck with me.
-If you belive the annotations from genius.com, he is encouraging himself to stay on track, embrace his differences and be ruthless in doing so.
+If you believe the annotations from genius.com, he is encouraging himself to stay on track, embrace his differences and be ruthless in doing so.